 Academic Year The academic year is divided into three main terms each of 12 learning weeks: the autumn term (October to December/January), the winter term (January to April) and the spring term (April to July).
 The remaining weeks from July to September comprise the summer term, during which the Summer School operates (from June to August).
 Students starting in October study over 24 learning weeks in the autumn and winter terms, followed by end of year examinations where appropriate.
 Undergraduate students starting in January study their first year over 24 learning weeks in the winter and spring terms followed by end of year examinations where appropriate.
 (January start students who successfully complete the first year, progress to year 2 in October and then follow the October start pattern).
-Reassessment and deferred assessment takes place in late August for both October and January
+Reassessment and deferred assessment takes place either in July or in late August for September starters, and in late August for January starters.